-- Eligible clients are required to provide recently postmarked mail with name and address, knowledge of current gross monthly household income, and picture ID.
+- Participants are required to provide recently postmarked mail with name and address, knowledge of current gross monthly household income, and picture ID.

-Inquire about registration for the Commodity Supplemental Food Program through Second Harvest Heartland at the phone number below.
-Additional CSFP satellite distribution centers are located at more than 200 other sites throughout Minnesota.
+You can inquire about program registration through Second Harvest Heartland at the phone number below.
+CSFP satellite distribution centers are located at Second Harvest Heartland’s Maplewood location and at more than 240 other sites throughout Minnesota.

 If you think you may be eligible for NAPS or know someone who may require assistance, please call 651-484-8241 (toll-free at 800-365-0270), or email email@example.com, for more information.